Get involved in food growing by volunteering with one of over 70 community gardens and orchards across the city.

 Group volunteering / Corporate challenge days

 We can help organise a group volunteering event or a challenge in one of the community gardens across Brighton and Hove.
-Get in touch to find out more.
+Find out more.